Updated January 2018

 Alaska Airlines is the fifth-largest U.S. airline based on passenger traffic and is one of the most popular U.S. West Coast air carriers.
 Headquartered in Seattle, Alaska Airlines carries more passengers between the state of Alaska and the Lower 48 than any other airline.
 The airline has expanded significantly to serve several U.S. East Coast and southern cities including Nashville, Tennessee; Charleston, South Carolina and Raleigh/Durham, North Carolina.
-The airline has also expanded internationally, with nonstop service from Los Angeles to Costa Rica, Mexico City and Cuba.
+The airline has also expanded internationally, with nonstop service from Los Angeles to Costa Rica and Mexico City.

 Long known for its Alaskan roots, symbolized by the Eskimo painted on the tail of the aircraft, Alaska Airlines offers a friendly and relaxed style of service, one that passengers have come to appreciate as the "Alaska Spirit."
 The airline also is known for embracing innovative technology to improve the customer experience.